Privacy Policy

 The IPG Group Charter governs the modus operandi of the IPG Group.
 The IPG Governance framework sets out the roles and responsibilities of the various Group members and documents the relationship between them.

-We are committed to safeguard the privacy of the Personal Information we collect in accordance with the Australian Privacy Act 1988 and associated privacy principles.
+We are committed to safeguard the privacy of the personal Information we collect in accordance with the Australian Privacy Act 1988 and associated privacy principles.

 What kind of personal information is collected and held?

-IPG FM, and other Group member if applicable, are required to collect, hold and use personal information in the course of their normal business activities.
-The types of personal information we collect include:
+IPG FM, and other Group members if applicable, are required to collect, hold and use personal information in the course of their normal business activities.
+Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable.

-Your name, home address, date of birth, contact details (including your address, phone numbers and emails, whether personal or for work.
+Your name, home address, date of birth, contact details (including your address, phone numbers and emails, whether personal or work related.
 Other identification verification information, including photographic information from documents like your passport, driver’s licence, pension card, citizenship certificate, tax notice assessment, Medicare card and utilities notices.
 Financial information about your sources of wealth and purpose of investment, tax information, including your tax file number (TFN), banking information and payment details.

 When recruiting employees or appointing contractors, the IPG Group may collect and hold personal information such as: